nivaca/leuventhemeLeuven/README.md

 1. under the LaTeX Project Public License and/or
 2. under the GNU Public License.

-This simple LaTeX theme was inspired by Fabrice Niessen's beautiful Emacs theme [leuven](https://github.com/fniessen/emacs-leuven-theme).
+This LaTeX theme was losely inspired by Fabrice Niessen's beautiful Emacs theme [leuven](https://github.com/fniessen/emacs-leuven-theme).

 ![First page](/images/01.png)